kylegordy/SF-UI-Toolkit/README.md

 # UI Toolkit
-A Simple UI toolkit to jumpstart your design projects.
+A simple UI toolkit to jumpstart your design projects.